zailfyer/Icarus_Mods/ZA_README.md

 # Zailfyers Armor
-* ST 700 has higher stealth modifier
+* ST 700 has higher stealth modifier and stamina regen bonus
-* CX 400 has auto wood pickup
+* CX 400 has auto wood pickup and stamina bonuses
-* Wayfarer has movement speed boost
+* Wayfarer has movement speed boost and stamina regen bonus